Top 5 Litter Cleanup Technologies

 5. Robot

 SeaClear’s ROV Tortuga is a robot that has been designed to clean up the sea floor.
 It is estimated that only 10% of litter floats and has the opportunity to wash up on shore or get collected at the water’s surface.
 That means that there are likely piles of debris sitting on the bottom of our lakes and oceans that we haven’t noticed.
 This robotic device includes a vessel containing a computer that sits on the surface of the water, a robot with a camera that looks for litter on the sea floor, and another robot that then collects the litter that is spotted.
 The vessel at the surface provides power to the other bots and uses AI technology to determine the difference between a plastic bottle and a sea cucumber.
-The computer analyzes what the camera bot is seeing, then sends the cleaner bot to pick up items that are classified as litter.
+The computer analyzes what the camera bot is seeing, and then sends the cleaner bot to pick up items that are classified as litter.
 The litter is deposited into a tethered basket which is hauled up to the surface when it’s full.
 More information about SeaClear’s ROV Tortuga.

 The biggest concern with all of these technologies is that they are quite costly making them inaccessible to most.
 The research and development that goes into building effective technology take time and money and that cost gets pushed forward into the purchase price.
 Over time we will see the cost of these technologies decrease, and hopefully see the efficiency continue to increase and see what the future tech will bring.